 What do you like?
 What will you enjoy harvesting from your garden?

-Heirloom varieties can be tastier and are a must if you want to grow to save seeds.
-Hybrids can offer greater ease because they are often bred to overcome problems, such as common diseases.
+Heirloom varieties are often considered tastier and are a must if you want to grow to save seeds.
+By growing heirloom and open-pollinated seeds, you’ll be helping to maintain genetic diversity.
+On the other hand, hybrids can offer greater ease because they are often bred to overcome problems such as common diseases.
 Check out this article from the L.A.
 Times on heirloom vs. hybrid tomatoes.

 What’s the level of difficulty for a particular plant?

-Here are a few challenges we’ve had at PPCG.
-(Consider this list a “heads up,” not a “no-go zone.”)
+Here are a few challenges and successes we’ve had at PPCG:

 - Broccoli bolts to seed readily in warm weather, before anything is harvested and takes up a lot of space.